andysouth/resistance/README.md

 Development by Andy South, Ian Hastings and Beth Levick, 2015-8.

 The model is described here :

 Levick, B., South, A., & Hastings, I. M. (2017).
 A two-locus model of the evolution of insecticide resistance to inform and optimise public health insecticide deployment strategies.
 PLoS Computational Biology, 13, e1005327. [https://doi.org/10.1371/journal.pcbi.1005327](https://doi.org/10.1371/journal.pcbi.1005327).

+South, A., & Hastings, I. M. (in press).
+Insecticide resistance evolution with mixtures and sequences : a model-based explanation.
+Malaria Journal.

 The code is licensed GPL-3, please cite the paper above if you use it.